neondatabase/website/content/docs/import/import-from-render.md

 This section describes how to prepare your Render database for exporting data.

 To illustrate the migration workflow, we use the [LEGO Database](https://neon.tech/docs/import/import-sample-data#lego-database).
 This database contains information about LEGO sets, parts, and themes.
-We load the LEGO database into Render using the `psql` command line tool.
+We load the LEGO database into Render using the [psql](/docs/connect/query-with-psql-editor) command-line tool.

 ### Retrieve Render connection details